Charleston Car Accident Lawyers

 Schedule a free consultation by calling us at (843) 790-0083 or contacting us online today.

 How Do I Pursue Compensation After an Auto Accident?

 Two avenues are available to seek financial recovery for damages you sustained because of an accident caused by someone else.

 First, you can attempt to resolve the matter with the at-fault party’s insurance company.
 To do this, you must file a claim with the insurer, stating that their customer caused your accident and you are owed compensation for expenses and losses.

-If we are unable to settle the case with the insurance company, we can then pursue a personal injury lawsuit.
+If we are unable to settle the case with the insurance company, our Charleston personal injury lawyers can then pursue a personal injury lawsuit.
 This legal vehicle allows you to take the responsible party to court.
 There, a judge or jury will decide whether you’re owed financial recovery and how much you should be awarded.

 How Much Money Can I Get for an Auto Accident Settlement?

 Because medical bills, lost wages, and other damages arising from an accident can put a strain on personal finances, one of the victim’s main concerns is the amount of compensation they can expect to receive.
 Unfortunately, a straightforward answer doesn’t exist.